inbravo/travel/september-2018-1/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2018-1/images/IMG_20180915_101758.jpg)
 ![](https://github.com/inbravo/travel/raw/master/september-2018-1/images/IMG_20180915_101854.jpg)

+##  Snow View Point (10:30 AM)
-* We reached snow view point at around 10:30 AM.
+* We reached snow view point, which is also our stay for tonight.
 This is one of the highest point of Nainital
 * Snow view point has a government tourist rest house; which is actually the old governor house
 * We checked-in for the day and decided to visit the town after getting refreshed